dmahajan980/mercor-challenge/README.md

     (U = total users, E = total edges / referral links)
   - Space: O(U + k) auxiliary plus O(height) recursion stack

+- **`getUniqueReachExpansion(): ID[]`**
+  - Returns the IDs of referrers who, together, cover the maximum number of unique candidates.
+Only those users who have referred at least one candidate are considered to be a part of this list.
+The users are ranked by total reach in descending order.
+  - Only root users are considered; non-root referrers are excluded.
+  - Time: O(U + E + R log R) — scans all users to find roots, computes total descendants per root, then sorts qualifying roots (U = total users, E = total edges / referral links, R = number of qualifying roots)
+  - Space: O(R) auxiliary plus O(height) recursion stack

 #### Example

 **Network Management Operations:**